swarch-2f-rootly/2f/Prototype_3/reverse_proxy/README.md

 | Number of 429 responses       | 0                   | High (most excess traffic) |
 | Gateway / backend restarts    | Possible / likely   | None in test window        |

-The **reverse proxy absorbs the attack** by shedding load and returning `429` responses.
+The **WAF-integrated reverse proxy absorbs the attack** by shedding load and returning `429` responses.
 Legitimate users can still use the system.

 ---